yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

 (e.g., the quadratic increase of complexity due to pairwise token interactions in the self-attention).

-The training process is the iterations of parameter-fitting by using the initial state of the pre-defined neural network topology on the training samples.
-And usually, training is conducted on GPU devices at scale to parallelize the fitting steps, called "epochs" with the training data.
+For example, in Python, a deep learning model can be built by using `torch` by "stacking" the `nn.Module` as the basic blocks in the codes.
+The following shows an illustrative version of the "transformer" model built with `torch`.
+Without loss of generality the detailed implementations of the layers are not shown in the illustrating codes.

 ```python
 """